Life Underwater – a serene, slow-motion world, almost tranquil and unreal.

 I remember the first time I started sinking I was half scared.
-The idea of leaving the world I’d always known, and entering into something far mysterious and eerie – was undoubtedly scary; and the fact that every cry, every yell, will only going to be left unheard, was moreover alarmingly daunting.
-For the first 5 minutes I did not take my eyes off my instructor and the two fellow divers.
+The idea of leaving the world I knew better and entering into something far mysterious and eerie was undoubtedly scary.
+And the fact that every cry, every yell, will only going to be left unheard there, was moreover alarmingly daunting.
+For the first 5 minutes, I did not take my eyes off my instructor and the other two fellow divers.
 They seemed like my only hope.
 But as I slowly sank down, listening to a louder ‘pop’ in my left ear, I began to take shape and coming into focus.

 Nearly 12 metres down in the depths of the Arabian Sea, the life I saw, existing and moving was totally magical.
 And I remember I stopped breathing.

 It was not through fear anymore but from sheer awe and wonder.
 The world slowed as I tried to savour every moment, remember every detail.
 It was more beautiful than I imagined.
 And the tranquillity was far unparalleled – something that I never found even in the most isolated, most quarantined corners of the Himalayas.

 In less than 40 minutes of our first dive, I was sure that this is more surreal than any city, any town, any sunset, I’d ever seen in this life.

 I saw uncountable fishes dancing in their ever impressive formation.
 Candy-hued coral swayed underneath like a colourful Monet.
 Crabs were crawling across the sea floor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.

 Life underwater is beautiful.
 And the many nameless fish – both tiny and moderate in size – zigzagging their way around you, makes even more magical.
 Fairy-tale like, perhaps!